abhinav1singhal/talkin-bases/backend/README.md

-# RAG Backend with FastAPI, LlamaIndex, Qdrant, and Gemini Flash 1.5
+# Talkin Bases Backend with FastAPI, LlamaIndex, Qdrant, and Gemini Flash 1.5

 ## Overview
 This project is a backend service implementing a **Retrieval-Augmented Generation (RAG)** system.
 The application uses **FastAPI** as the web framework and integrates **Qdrant** for vector embeddings storage, **LlamaIndex** for document indexing, and **Google Gemini Flash 1.5** for generative AI capabilities.
 The backend service is deployed on **Google Cloud Run**.